Sarah Harris Flaunts Hourglass Curves In Leopard-Print Bikini Top & Tiny Shorts

 The model is no stranger to showing off her incredible curves in racy ensembles for her online uploads.
 She’s become known for flashing her pert posterior, eye-popping cleavage, toned tummy, and more in body-baring outfits.

-As previously reported by The Inquisitr, Sarah recently got the pulses of her followers racing when she opted for a teeny orange thong bodysuit that put her nearly-bare booty in the spotlight.
+As previously reported by The Inquisitr, Sarah recently got the pulses of her followers racing when she opted for a teeny orange thong bodysuit that put her nearly bare booty in the spotlight.
 That post was also a hit among her fans.
 To date, it’s raked in more than 15,000 likes and over 200 comments.